Rocky Mountain Research Station Publications

 Articles, External Publications, and Special Reports

-DNA markers and gene expression polymorphisms associated with growth habit quantitative trait loci in Leymus wildryes
+Gene expression polymorphisms and ESTs associated with gravitropic response of subterranean branch meristems and growth habit in Leymus wildryes

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.